 The other campsite Trollstigen Resort, was the one we chose to stay at (and then to stay an additional day!).
 It was located a bit further, on the junction of road 63 and 174, in Soggemoen, literary 5 minutes drive further from the first one.
 The buildings were not so well visible from the road (entrance to the campsite is just around the corner, from road 174, easy to find) This campsite had a wow factor.
 Apart from decent facilities, good campground and huts, very friendly staff, they also provided (free of charge) fire wood for grills and bbqs, and there were many located in all parts of campsite.
 Wi-fi signal was very good even thou we camped in the furthest corner of the grassy area.
 Not to mention the price, which was 175 NOK for a camper (electricity included).
 If I am ever in the area again I will definitely stay in the Trollstigen Resort.

-What we love about Romsdalseggen hike: the views to Troll Wall and picturesque Romsdalen valley.
-It’s a very varied walk, interesting and enjoyable till the very last kilometre.
-I would love to hike it again!
+The views to Troll Wall and picturesque Romsdalen valley were spectacular.
+Romsdalseggen ridge is a very varied walk, interesting and enjoyable till the very last kilometre.
+We would love to hike it again!

 *Level of difficulty explained: 1– easy walk, mostly flat 2-easy hillwalk, good path 3-moderate, possible some steep sections 4-long hillwalk, possibly some scrambling involved, possibly pathless 5-difficult, possibly pathless, long, requires technical skills